wp-plugins/sensei-lesson-timer/readme.txt

 1. Upload the sensei_lesson_timer folder (the folder itself, NOT it's contents) to the /wp-content/plugins directory.
 1. Activate the plugin through the Admin Controls under Plugins > Installed Plugins.

+== Disclaimer ==

+Skinny Cat Software, LLC expressly disclaims any warranty for the Sensei Lesson Timer plugin (Plugin).
+The Plugin is provided 'As Is' without any express or implied warranty of any kind, including but not limited to any warranties of merchantability, non-infringement, or fitness for a particular purpose.
+Skinny Cat Software, LLC does not warrant or assume responsibility for the accuracy or completeness of any information, text, graphics, links or other items contained within the Plugin.
+Skinny Cat Software, LLC further expressly disclaims any warranty or representation to Authorized Users or to any third party.

 == Frequently Asked Questions ==

 = How do I set the time for the countdown timer within a lesson? =